IoanStoianov/Open-func/README.md

 # Open-func
 Open source runtime similar to AWS serverless lambda and Azure functions.

-### Prerequisite
+## Prerequisites
 1. [Kubernetes CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 2. [Minikube](https://minikube.sigs.k8s.io/docs/start/)
 3. [Docker](https://docs.docker.com/engine/install/)

-### Setup
+## Setup
-`cd open-func`

-`kubectl apply -f fabric8-rbac.yaml` this add permission so that open-func can deploy containers
+`make build` - builds server image in cluster

+`kubectl apply -f default-rbac.yaml` - adds cluster admin rights to the server

+`kubectl apply -f open-func.yaml` - deploys Open-func in the cluster

+## Adding the example images to the cluster

-`eval $(minikube -p minikube docker-env)` has to be run in every new terminal window before you build an image.
+`eval $(minikube -p minikube docker-env)` - has to be run in every new terminal window before you build an image inside the cluster.
 An alternative would be to put it into your .profile file.

-`docker build . -t open-func`
+`docker build examples/<dockerfile-location> -t <image-name>`

-`kubectl create -f open-func.yml`

-`kubectl expose pod open-func-x242s --type="NodePort" --port 8090`